The Wonder Book of Geometry

 post

-David Acheson is a mathematician at Jesus College, University of Oxfors.
+David Acheson is a mathematician at Jesus College, University of Oxford.
 The Wonder Book of Geometry (Amazon UK, Waterstones, Oxford University Press) is a book that takes the reader on a journey through the world of geometry.

 Style